Graduate Program Approvals and Modifications

 Every publicly assisted Ontario university that grants degrees and diplomas is responsible for ensuring the quality of all of its programs of study, including modes of delivery and those academic and student services that affect the quality of respective programs under review, whether or not the program is eligible for government funding (from QAF, 1.4).

-The following pages provide information on how to propose a new program and guidance through the appraisal process.
+The following provides information on how to propose a new program and guide it through the appraisal process.
 The Strategic Mandate Agreement (SMA) is crucial to the development of new programs.
-While you are encouraged to read the complete SMA , key points are reviewed in the presentation given by the Assistant VP (Graduate Studies) at the Graduate Coordinators Workshop in November 2014.
+While you are encouraged to read the complete SMA, key points are reviewed in the presentation given by the Assistant VP, Graduate Studies at the Graduate Coordinators Workshop the Fall.

-All proposed new programs (graduate degrees (PhD, Master's, GDip) with associated fields, if appropriate, must receive a recommendation from the Office of the Provost to move through the governance process and must align with the University of Guelph Strategic Mandate Agreement (SMA) and be consistent with the program area of growth or strength which is included in the SMA.
+All proposed new programs (graduate degrees (PhD, Master's, GDip) with associated fields, if appropriate, must receive a recommendation from the Office of the Provost to move through the governance process and must align with the University of Guelph Strategic Mandate Agreement (SMA) and be consistent with a program area of growth or strength in the SMA.

 - Refer to the Workflow Checklist for New Graduate Programs.